 Intermittent users – This class of users will be likely to use the application not only to find out where clinics are located at on the map.
 They will also find out detailed information about clinics such as their opening hours, and reviews.

-Advanced users – This class of users know the application very well.
+Advanced users – This class of users are generally tech-savvy and know the application very well.
 Will be using the search function and navigational features very comfortably.
 These users are also the main contributor of reviews and ratings.

+Developers – A developer’s job is to consistently monitor and maintain the application.
+This class of users are usually well-versed and proficient in Google APIs, Android, XML and Java.

 Our application will have to be well designed to satisfy the needs of these users.